kyaiooiayk/MLOps-Machine-Learning-Operations/README.md

 - **[Kubeflow](https://www.kubeflow.org/) Pipelines** is an orchestration subsystem built on Kubernetes that includes an orchestration subsystem called Kubeflow Pipelines.
 - [[MLeap](https://github.com/combust/mleap) | Notes] It allows data scientists and engineers to deploy machine learning pipelines from Spark and Scikit-learn to a portable format and execution engine.
 MLeap is a common serialisation format and execution engine for machine learning pipelines.
 - [[Prefect](https://www.prefect.io/) | [Notes](https://github.com/kyaiooiayk/MLOps-Machine-Learning-Operations/tree/master/tutorials/Prefect)] is an open-source data flow automation platform that aims to decrease negative engineering and simplify workflow orchestration when compared to existing products like Airflow.
-- MLFlow is an open source project that offers experiment tracking and multiframe‐work support including Apache Spark, but limited workflow support.
-If you need a lightweight, simple way to track experiments and run simple workflows, this may be a good choice.
 - Kubeflow
 - [[Tensorflow Serving](https://www.tensorflow.org/tfx/guide/serving) | [Notes](https://github.com/kyaiooiayk/MLOps-Machine-Learning-Operations/blob/master/tutorials/TensorFlowServing.md)]
 - AWS SageMaker - Amazon SageMaker is a cloud machine-learning platform that was launched in November 2017.
 SageMaker enables developers to create, train, and deploy machine-learning models in the cloud.
 SageMaker also enables developers to deploy ML models on embedded systems and edge-devices.